sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - This budget can be used for travel _(airfare, trains, etc.)_, lodging _(hotels, rental homes, etc.)_, events, meals and entertainment.
 - Teams are expected to use discretion about what events are appropriate for team outings.
 Be inclusive of all of the groups interests.
 - The budget can be used for online team bonding events if the team prefers.
 See our [**Remote-friendly team bonding document**](https://docs.google.com/document/d/1tvWXo0nu49yhn7f0lWIHBwCKfTvoSftbN2j7um0joWI/edit?ts=60906da4) for ideas.
-- Visit the [Sample Team Offsites](sample-team-offsites.md) handbook page to view offsite itineraries used by other teams in the past.
+- Visit the [sample team offsites](sample-team-offsites.md) handbook page to view offsite itineraries used by other teams in the past.

-### 3. Individual travel

-Each teammate has a $2,500 budget per year to meet up with individual Sourcegraph teammates or a group.
-The intention for this budget is for you to connect and build relationships with teammates in the wider company, i.e. in other teams and/or locations, that you may not reach at team events.
-Tracking the fiscal year spend is the responsibility of each individual teammate.
-Be aware of how much you have spent against your budget, you will not be notified once your budget has been reached.
-Accounting is happy to confirm totals.

-Consider using this to spend time with teammates from another team, with whom you work closely or with whom a personal meeting may be beneficial.

-- This budget is _in addition_ to the other benefits mentioned on this page.
-- Budgets cannot be "mixed and matched", for example you cannot spend $1k from your invidivual team budget in order to add the remaining $1.5k to a team travel.

-### 4. Business/customer travel
+### 3. Business/customer travel

-For teammates with business-related travel requirements aligned with Company goals, trips will be fully paid pending manager/director approval in addition to above budgets.
-Please note you cannot combine the [Teammate In-person Gathering budget](../celebrate.md#teammate-in-person-gatherings) with 4 trips.
+For Teammates with business-related travel requirements aligned with Company goals, trips will be fully paid pending manager/exec approval in addition to above budgets.
+Please note you cannot combine the [teammate in-person gathering budget](../celebrate.md#teammate-in-person-gatherings) with 4 trips.
 We would include the following types of meetups in Category 4:

 - Customer Champion meetups
-- Director to Executive level meetups (no approval required)
+- Leadership to Executive level meetups (no approval required)
 - Marketing conferences
 - Regional Sales Kickoff (Sales, Sales Ops, CE included)
 - Conference speaking engagement conferences

-### 5. Professional development stipend and educational travel
+### 4. Professional development stipend and educational travel

-Each teammate has $1,000 per fiscal year to spend on professional development opportunities that will enhance the knowledge, human skills, and thinking required to fulfill the purpose of your role and advance your career at Sourcegraph.
+Each Teammate has $1,000 per fiscal year to spend on professional development opportunities that will enhance the knowledge, human skills, and thinking required to fulfill the purpose of your role and advance your career at Sourcegraph.
 Tracking the fiscal year spend is the responsibility of each individual teammate.
 Be aware of how much you have spent against your budget, you will not be notified once your budget has been reached.
 Accounting is happy to confirm totals.

 _This professional development budget includes:_